stjude-rust-labs/sprocket.bio/configuration/cache.md

 * The name of the task.
 * The evaluated _values_ of the task's `input` section.

-If any of the above change, Sprocket will report it as a _cache miss_ if it hasn't seen that specific combination before.
+If any of the above change, Sprocket will treat it as a different cache entry.

 ## Call cache invalidation